-Statistics prove that children exposed to the arts benefit in many ways and the City of North Charleston Cultural Arts Department coordinates with school officials to bring the arts directly to the city's public schools at no cost to the school districts, students, or their parents.
+Statistics prove that children exposed to the arts benefit in many ways and the City of North Charleston Cultural Arts Department coordinates with school officials to bring the arts directly to the city’s public schools at no cost to the school districts, students, or their parents.
 A variety of in-school programs are offered and feature professional local, regional, and national artists conducting workshops, performances, lectures and demonstrations.
-Over 10,000 students participate in these programs annually.
+More than 10,000 students participate in these programs annually.
 The School Resource Book, which contains information on programs, artists, and how to participate, can be downloaded below.

 Non-City Schools Resources